 What did Okta get wrong?

 Okta has access to all the security technology it needs so it likely wouldn’t gain much by purchasing new security products.
-Their processes around tracking security incidents at third-party contractors and disclosing impact seems a bit slow, but that too is well within what I have seen in the industry.
+Their processes around tracking security incidents at third-party contractors and disclosing impact around cyber attacks seem a bit slow, but that, too, is well within what I have seen in the industry.

 Why is this relevant to all SaaS providers?